 How to Premiere Your Video on TwitchThis article explains the process of uploading and premiering a video on Twitch as well as answering some frequently asked questions.

 Notice an error or have feedback for this article?
 Let us know!

-First, upload your video using the new Video Manager.
-Click the box in the middle and select your video file or simply drag and drop it into the box.
-You can upload up to 20GB MP4, MOV, AVI, and FLV files with H.264 encoding.
+Firstly you will need to upload your video using the new Video Manager.
+Click the box in the middle and select your video file or simply drag and drop it.

 Edit the metadata for your video while it’s uploading.

 Click Schedule Premiere and enter the details for your Premiere event.
 Premieres can be scheduled to start at 30-minute increments from the hour. (e.g. 1:00pm, 1:30pm, 2:00pm, etc.)

 Once you’ve scheduled your Premiere, you will see it appear in the Video Broadcast widget on your Live dashboard.
 By default, a 30-second countdown video will be added to the beginning of the stream.
 You can change this by clicking the pencil icon.

 Promote and hype your Premiere by sharing the event page with your community, encouraging them to set a reminder for the event.

 Join chat and get ready to watch the Premiere with your community.
 If you’re streaming before the start of your Premiere, you’ll receive a notification 5 minutes before start time reminding you to go offline soon.